daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 tzdata==2024.1
 ```

-## Step 3: Create your `devcontainer.json` file
+## Step 4: Create your `devcontainer.json` file

 Now, lets proceed to the next step.

 Create a hidden directory named `.devcontainer` where our `devcontainer.json` file will be.
 Let’s do so and move into it

-Run command to do so.
+Run the command to do so

 ```bash
 mkdir .devcontainer && cd .devcontainer